Did you get what you wanted for Christmas this year? I did! There was an All Clad deluxe slow cooker with nonstick aluminum insert under my tree.

 - Ready to smear the mustard on the turkey

-- Brown the onions: In a fry pan, heat 1 tbsp vegetable oil over medium-high heat until shimmering.
-Add the onions and 1 tsp kosher salt and cook until the onions are softened and starting to brown around the edges, about 10 minutes.
+- Brown the onions: In a fry pan, heat 1 tablespoon vegetable oil over medium-high heat until shimmering.
+Add the onions and 1 teaspoon kosher salt and cook until the onions are softened and starting to brown around the edges, about 10 minutes.
 Lower the heat to medium and stir in the tomato paste.
 Cook, stirring and scraping the bottom of the pan until the onions and paste are well browned, about five more minutes.
 Sprinkle in the flour and thyme, and stir until the flour is moist.
 Pour in the beer, add the bay leaves, and increase the heat to high.
 Scrape the bottom of the pan to loosen any browned bits into the beer, and cook until the beer is simmering, about 3 more minutes.
 Pour the beer and onions over the turkey thighs in the slow cooker.

 - Slow cook the turkey: Cover and cook on low heat for 8 hours or high heat for 4 hours.